HYLDAIC/Flagshep-V1_Audio-Player/README.md

 - The screen is really small (this was intended but a more substantial screen could've been afforded under this battery capacity)
 - Visible screws
 - The battery percentage chip has interference issues with nearby components and should be placed closer to the battery's connector
-- Thermal vias for ground NEED to be added
+- Thermal relief for ground pads NEED to be added

 # Acknowledgements
 ## Help & Design inspirations